jrw972/rcgo/src/style.md

 Names
 =====
 1. Types are CamelCase.
+2. Enums and constants are CamelCase_With_Underscores.
-2. Every other identifier is lowercase with underscores.
+2. Every other identifier is lowercase_with_underscores.
 3. Private and protected members have a trailing underscore.

 Forward Declarations